SNOMED-Documents/snomed-editorial-guide/concept-inactivation.md

 Any possible duplicates between concepts among other paired hierarchies not listed above should be reconsidered as duplicates and directed to another inactivation reason, likely Erroneous.

+If the change is a request, inform the requestor as to which concept is inactivated.

 ## Erroneous

 Where the error gives rise to potential ambiguity, use the inactivation reason of Ambiguous component.
 Otherwise, the Erroneous component requires a single _Replaced by_ value.